 Negotiation is only acceptable if the participants believe that it is ‘meaningful’.
 The meaningfulness of a negotiation can be measured against four indices:

-- A ‘respectful’ negotiation depends upon people treating each other as equals: not just indulging in an adversarial trial of strength, and showing what A. C. Grayling described as “Aristotle’s concept of magnanimity” – in an article entitled The importance of gentlemanly politicians.
+- A ‘respectful’ negotiation depends upon people respecting each other as equals, not just indulging in an adversarial trial of strength, and showing what A. C. Grayling described as “Aristotle’s concept of magnanimity” in his article The importance of gentlemanly politicians.
 If one of the parties to a negotiation feels that it has not been treated with respect, it will be resentful and uncooperative – leading to obstructiveness both during the negotiations and afterwards, in implementing any agreements reached.

 - It can be categorised as ‘inclusive’ if all points of view have been represented and if it is conducted so as to achieve mutual advantage: minimising the damaging impact of the concessions made by each party.
 This is analogous to principles which David Gauthier proposed in the first chapter of his book Morals by Agreement, where he defined “the principle of minimax relative concession” as “the requirement that the greatest concession, measured as a proportion of the conceder’s stake, be as small as possible”, and he also postulated that “No person should be worse off in the initial bargaining position than she would be in a non-social context of no interaction”.
 Although he was describing a “hypothetical agreement”, these principles are equally applicable to a real negotiation.